 The term religion derives from two Latin verbs: religare, meaning “to bind,” and religere, which, like the Greek verb, alegein, means “to care for, to be concerned about.”

-Ethos of a society that undergirds a common good
+Civil religion is ethos of a society that undergirds a common good

 By extension, religion can be defined as the “careful observance of a binding divine rule.”
 Civil religion is the bond that unites a people under the same laws and rules and provides a sense of inclusion, belonging, identity, unity and structure, worth, confidence, transcendence, and purpose.
 It is the ethos of a given society that sometimes enables citizens to sacrifice their lives for the common good.